shiueo/Beullwegi_manhwa/beullwegi_manhwa/README.md

 A comic website for Beullwegi

 ## ⛏️ Built Using <a name = "built_using"></a>
-- [Typescript](https://www.typescriptlang.org/) - Strongly typed programming language that builds on JavaScript
+- [Typescript](https://www.typescriptlang.org/) - Strongly typed programming language that builds on JavaScript.

 ## ✍️ Authors <a name = "authors"></a>
 - [@shiueo](https://github.com/shiueo)